SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 For disabling set the environment variables ``OPENBLAS_NUM_THREADS=1`` and ``OMP_NUM_THREADS=1`` before starting python and using *pypet*.
 For instance, numpy and matplotlib (!) use openBLAS to solve linear algebra operations.
-If your simulation relies on these packages make sure the environment variables are changed appropriately.
+If your simulation relies on these packages, make sure the environment variables are changed appropriately.
 Otherwise your program might crash or get stuck in an infinite loop.

 **IMPORTANT**: In order to allow multiprocessing with a pool (or in general under **Windows**),